pdxparrot/assets/SETUP.md

         * No Child Force Expand
       * Add a UIObject component to the container
         * Id: main_menu_buttons
-      * Add a Button - TextMeshPro (Start) under the container
+      * Add the MenuButton under the container (Start)
-        * Normal Color: (255, 0, 255, 255)
-        * Highlight Color: (0, 255, 0, 255)
+        * Text: "Start"
         * Add an On Click handler that calls the MainMenu OnStart method
-        * Add a Button Helper to the button
-        * Add a Layout Element to the Button
-          * Preferred Width: 200
-          * Preferred Height: 50
-        * Text: "Start"
-          * Center the text
-          * Disable Raycast Target
       * Set the Main Menu Initial Selection to the Start Button
       * **TODO:** Multiplayer if networking
-  * Duplicate the Start Button (High Scores) if desired
+      * Add the MenuButton under the container (High Scores) if desired
+        * Text: "High Scores"
-    * Set the On Click handler to the MainMenu OnHighScores method
+        * Add an On Click handler that calls the MainMenu OnHighScores method
+      * Add the MenuButton under the container (Credits)
+        * Text: "Credits"
+        * Add an On Click handler that calls the MainMenu OnCredits method
+      * Add the MenuButton under the container (Quit)
+        * Text: "Quit"
+        * Add an On Click handler that calls the MainMenu OnQuitGame method
-    * Set the Text to "High Scores"
+* Attach the MainMenu prefab to the MainMenuState Menu Prefab

+### Multiplayer (optional)

+* **TODO:** ssj2018 used this maybe?

+### High Scores (optional)

-    * Add a Panel (High Scores) under the Canvas
+* Add a Panel under the Canvas (High Scores)
   * Remove the Image component
   * Add the High Scores Menu component to the panel
     * Set Owner to the Menu object
     * Set the High Scores Panel on the Menu object to the Main panel
   * Add an empty GameObject under the Panel (Container)
     * Stretch the container
     * Add a Vertical Layout Group
       * Spacing: 0
       * Alignment: Upper Center
       * Child Controls Width / Height
       * No Child Force Expand
   * **TODO**: finish this

-  * Duplicate the Start Button (Credits)
-    * Set the On Click handler to the MainMenu OnCredits method
-    * Set the Text to "Credits"
+### Credits

-    * Add a Panel (Credits) under the Canvas
+* Add a Panel under the Canvas (Credits)
   * Remove the Image component
   * Add the Credits Menu component to the panel
     * Set Owner to the Menu object
     * Set the Credits Panel on the Menu object to the Main panel
   * Add an empty GameObject under the Panel (Container)
     * Stretch the container
     * Add a Vertical Layout Group
       * Spacing: 0
       * Alignment: Upper Center
       * Child Controls Width / Height
       * No Child Force Expand
     * Add a Text - Text Mesh Pro under the container
       * Text: "Credits"
         * Center the text
         * Disable Raycast Target
     * Add a Scroll View under the container
       * Remove the Image
       * Uncheck Horizontal
-            * **TODO:** inertia
       * Movement Type: Clamped
-            * Remove the Scroll Bars
+      * Delete the Scroll Bar objects
     * Add a LayoutElement to the Scroll View
       * Flexible Width: 1
       * Flexible Height: 1
     * Add a Scroll Rect Auto Scroll to the Scroll View
+      * Delay: 3
+      * Scroll Rate: 48
     * Add a Text - TextMeshPro under the Scroll View Content
       * Top Center the text
+      * Text: "Credits..."
       * Disable Raycast Target
     * Attach the text to the Credits Menu component
-          * Duplicate the Start Button (Back)
+    * Add the MenuButton under the container (Start)
+      * Text: "Back"
-            * Set the On Click handler to the CredisMenu OnBack method
+      * Add an On Click handler that calls the CreditsMenu OnBack method
-            * Set the Text to "Back"
     * Set the Back button as the Initial Selection of the Credits Menu

-  * Duplicate the Start Button (Quit)
-    * Set the On Click handler to the MainMenu OnQuitGame method
-    * Set the Text to "Quit"
-  * Attach the Start button to the Initial Selection on the Main Menu
-* Attach the MainMenu prefab to the MainMenuState Menu Prefab
+### Character Select

+* **TODO:** Not sure what game jam actually used this ?

 ## Title Screen

 * Create a TitleScreen prefab in Prefabs/UI and add the TitleScreen Component to it
   * Layer: UI